-16.16 After the boards are initially fixed to the wall, holes are drilled through the insulation board into the substrate wall to the required depth at the specified frequency and pattern, six to seven fixings per square metre (see Figure 5).
+16.16 After the boards are initially fixed to the wall, holes are drilled through the board into the substrate wall to the required depth at the specified frequency and pattern, to equate to six to seven fixings per square metre (see Figure 5).
 The mechanical fixings are inserted and tapped or screwed firmly into place, securing the boards to the substrate.

-16.17 A thickness of 3 mm of basecoat should be applied to the surface of the insulation using a stainless steel trowel or a render pump.

-16.18 Reinforcing mesh is applied and immediately embedded in the wet basecoat using the trowel.
-The sheets of reinforcing mesh should be overlapped by a minimum of 100 mm and diagonal patches of mesh, approximately 300 by 200 mm, should also be installed at the corners of window/door openings (see Figure 6).

-16.19 It is important to ensure that the reinforcing mesh is free of wrinkles and completely covered with basecoat, and a second 3 mm thick coat of basecoat should be applied, to give a total render thickness of 6 mm.
-The surface of the basecoat should be given a light diagonal scratch to provide a key for the dash receiver coat.
+- 16.17 A 3 mm (approximate) layer of basecoat should be applied to the surface of the insulation using a stainless steel trowel or a render pump. - 16.18 Reinforcing mesh is applied and immediately embedded in the wet basecoat using the trowel.
+The sheets of reinforcing mesh should be lapped by a minimum of 100 mm.
+Diagonal patches of mesh (approximately 300 by 200 mm) should be installed at the corners of window/door openings (see Figure 6). - 16.19 It is important to ensure that the reinforcing mesh is free of wrinkles and completely covered.
+A second thin layer of basecoat is then applied.
+The surface of the basecoat should be given a light diagonal scratch to provide a key for the brick-effect render.